 distinguished achievements of faculty and staff in living the core

 values of the Bellarmine campus community.
-To nominate a faculty or
+The page includes

 descriptions of the awards, along with a form you can use to make a

 nomination.
 Just enter the name of the nominee, your name (optional),